Conditional predictive inference for stable algorithms: Asymptotically degenerate (non-random) estimators

 satisfies

-for every $\eps>0$.
-Clearly, here the leave-one-out estimate has the same asymptotic property.
-Note that in this example, consistent estimation of the parameters $\beta_P$ and $\sigma_P^2$ would require additional assumptions on the distribution of the feature vector $x_0$ (so called `compatibility conditions', see \citet{Buehlmann11}), and therefore, it is not immediately clear whether the standard Gaussian prediction interval based on estimates $\hat{\beta}_n$ and $\hat{\sigma}_n^2$ and a Gaussian quantile is asymptotically valid in the present setting.
-Furthermore, the result of \citet{Chatt13} can be extended also to the non-Gaussian case, where the standard Gaussian prediction interval certainly fails. \end{example}
+for every $\eps>0$ and if $P_n\in\mathcal P_n(M)$.
+Clearly, here the estimate $\hat{\beta}^{(1)}_{n,K_n}$ excluding the data from the first fold has the same asymptotic property, provided that $K_{n-m_1}^4\log p_n / (n-m_1) \to 0$, with $m_1=\lfloor\frac{n}{k_n}\rfloor$.
+Thus, under the (approximate) equal fold size construction, UAD holds.
+Note that in this example, consistent estimation of the parameters $\beta_P$ and $\sigma_P^2$ would require additional assumptions on the distribution of the feature vector $x_0$ \citep[so called `compatibility conditions', see][]{Buehlmann11}, and therefore, it is not immediately clear whether the usual Gaussian prediction interval, based on estimates $\hat{\beta}_n$ and $\hat{\sigma}_n^2$ and a Gaussian quantile, is asymptotically valid in the present setting.
+Furthermore, the result of \citet{Chatt13} can be extended also to the non-Gaussian case, where the usual Gaussian prediction interval certainly fails. \end{example}

-\begin{example}[Ridge regression with many variables] A qualitatively different parameter space is considered in \citet{Lopes15}, who shows uniform consistency of ridge regularized estimators in a linear model under a boundedness assumption on the regression parameter $\beta_P$ and a specific decay rate of eigenvalues of $\Sigma = \E_P[x_0x_0']$. \end{example}
+\begin{example}[Ridge regression with many variables] \normalfont A qualitatively different parameter space is considered in \citet{Lopes15}, who shows uniform consistency of ridge regularized estimators in a linear model under a boundedness assumption on the regression parameter $\beta_P$ and a specific decay rate of eigenvalues of $\E_{x_0}[x_0x_0']$. \end{example}

-\begin{example}[Misspecified regression estimation] A classical strand of literature on the asymptotics of Maximum-Likelihood under misspecification has established various conditions under which the MLE is not consistent for the true unknown parameter, but for a pseudo parameter that corresponds to the projection of the true data generating distribution onto the maintained working model.
+\begin{example}[Misspecified regression estimation]\normalfont A classical strand of literature on the asymptotics of Maximum-Likelihood under misspecification has established various conditions under which the MLE is not consistent for the true unknown parameter, but for a pseudo parameter that corresponds to the projection of the true data generating distribution onto the maintained working model.
 See, for example, \citet{Huber67}, \citet{White80a,White80b} or \citet{Fahrmeir90}.
-A common pseudo target in random design regression is the minimizer of $\beta\mapsto\E_P[(y_0-\beta'x_0)^2]$. \end{example}
+A common pseudo target in random design regression is the minimizer of $\beta\mapsto\E_{z_0}[(y_0-\beta'x_0)^2]$. \end{example}